Introduction to How Do You Measure Marijuana Impairment for DUIs?

-As of right now, even though forty four states permit some level of marijuana use, the state of the law for enforcing DUIs connected to marijuana is lagging far behind where it should be.
-Colorado is doing their best to create some form of guideline for determining how to enforce marijuana laws in connection with driving, but the methods of determining how much THC is in someone’s system is still lagging behind to measure marijuana impairment for DUIs.
+As of right now, even though forty-four states permit some level of marijuana use, the state of the law for enforcing DUIs connected to marijuana is lagging far behind where it should be.
+Colorado is doing their best to create some form of guideline for determining how to enforce marijuana laws in connection with driving, but the methods of determining how much THC is in someone’s system are still lagging behind to measure marijuana impairment for DUIs.
 It will be a continued trial and error until the legal “sweet spot” is found.

 i See 28 Legalized Medical Marijuana States and DC Pro Con.org (Accessed February 23, 2017) http://medicalmarijuana.procon.org/view.resource.php?resourceID=000881